 In Grades 1 and 2, students learn phonics, writing and reading using the Superkids Reading Series.
 Grade 3 students are introduced to the Treasures reading series.
 In Grades 4 and 5, the curriculum combines literature and non-fiction works as well as poetry.
 Grade 6, 7 and 8 continue to focus on literature and nonfiction through articles, short stories and novels in preparation for high school English classes.
 Public speaking is also included in the Grades 6, 7 and 8 curricula.

 We are very fortunate to live in the metropolitan New York City area, home to the worlds finest museums and cultural institutions.
 Our curriculum includes field trips to take advantage of the wealth of resources around us, to enrich classroom learning, and to expose students to diverse experiences.
 Field trips include visits to museums, plays, movies among other educational opportunities.
 In 2016-2017, students visited the 9/11 Memorial, Madame Toussads Wax Museum, Greenwood Cemetary, Theatreworks at the College of Staten Island.
-At Christmas, the entire student body participated in a school-wide trip to a local movie theatre.
+At Christmas, the entire student body participated in a school-wide trip to a local movie theater.

 Centered around reading areas with comfortable seating, the library is a reading oasis.
 Its shelves hold books and materials for all ages and includes fiction, non-fiction and reference literature.
 A media center is equipped with tablets for reading and research.
 The quiet space is open during lunch and after school; classes use the library throughout the day.
 The library was renovated during the 2016-2017 school year.